isaumya/wp-server-stats/README.md

 So, in WordPress remo the plugin version number will follow like this **X.X.X**, whereas in Github the version number with follow like this **X.X.X.X** where the last **X** denotes beta phase

 ## Changelog
+### 1.4.7, November 17, 2016
+* Enabled ability to use IP-API Pro key for high traffic websites

 ### 1.4.6, November 2, 2016
 * Fixed a PHP warning